 |Nutritional Guidelines (per serving)|

-Despite its gigantic size, moose have actually a more subtle game flavor than other venison.
+Despite its gigantic size, moose have a more subtle game flavor than other venison.
 In texture and taste, moose is quite similar to grass-fed beef.
 As with all venison, it's very lean and requires the addition of fat when you're cooking it to keep the meat juicy.
 The moose sirloin steaks in this recipe are seared in a skillet over high heat and then finished with a quick roast in the oven, steakhouse style.
 Just before serving, scatter sauteed mushrooms and top the steaks with this delicious red-wine sauce.

 - 4 7-ounce moose sirloin steaks

 - 2 tablespoons plus 1 teaspoon olive oil